teknowafel/Tugboat/readme.md

 ***GitOps for Docker***
 *The simple way to keep things up to date*

+### What does it do?
+Tugboat is GitOps CD for Docker.
+In short, this means that it will take your latest configuration from a git repository and reflect those changes on your running Docker instance using the Docker socket.

 ### Make a config repo

 Create a repo on GitHub (or wherever) for your config.
 Arrange it as such: